About Us

 We are the same as other families but DIFFERENT.

 The Logan Farm was established in 1894 as one of the three farming operations spun off the Eisaman Homestead that was founded in 1840.
 The roots of the farm run deep.
 Then a Logan married an Eisaman and the farm became the Logan Farm.
-This land has now seen five generation work its soil.
+This land has now seen five generations work its soil.

 Carl and Nancy Logan have passed the land down to the present family of Tom and Joann Logan and their three children, Ben, Katie and Jacob.
 As children, the kids worked hard on the farm and enjoyed showing and participating with their livestock in 4-H. All went on to be Penn State graduates and have focused their careers in the agricultural field, much like Tom and Joann.
 Our oldest son Ben, has a distinct memory of playing street hockey with some of his friends from school: in the middle of the game, his Dad blew in with the pickup truck and said “get in the truck now, we have hay to bale.”
 Ben realized right then that he was different than other kids his age that lived in the community.
 He lived on a farm and work came first!